-What to consider when buying a property with friends or family
+What to consider when buying a property as a couple.

 Purchasing a property with your partner provides you with the distinct advantage of increasing your borrowing power during the home loan application.